Disneyland vs. Walt Disney World - Which To Visit

 Disneyland is located in Anaheim, California, in Southern California, near the west coast of the contiguous United States.
 Walt Disney World is located just outside Orlando, Florida, near the country’s east coast.

 Anaheim’s climate is more tolerable year-round, though it experiences more cold days than Orlando.
 Orlando is warmer year-round, but this can be unbearable in the summer.
-It’s also at risk during hurricane season.
+It’s also at risk during Atlantic hurricane season.

-Anaheim sees 14 inches of rain each year, well below the US average of 38 inches.
+Anaheim sees 14 inches of rain each year, well below the US average of 32 inches.
 Orlando, by contrast, sees over 50 inches of rain each year.
 A good rule of thumb about Disney World is just to assume it will rain some of your trip.

 Size, Parks, Hotels, and Transportation

-Walt Disney World Resort comprises four theme parks (Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom), two water parks, about 30 hotels, Disney Springs (shopping district), a few golf courses, a few miniature golf courses, miles and miles of highway, and more.
+plus miles and miles of highway, and more.
 It’s about 25,000 acres or 39 square miles (sometimes cited as 43 square miles *shrug*).

-So yea—this is the biggest difference.
+So yes—SIZE is the biggest difference.
 Disneyland’s two parks are located opposite a small plaza from each other.
 It’ll take you about a minute to walk between them, and a few minutes to walk to all three hotels.

 Disneyland Park gates seen from Disney California Adventure park gates